asiloisad/pulsar-tree-view-plus/README.md

 - **Debounced file watching**: Rapid file creation/deletion no longer causes excessive reloads.
 File system events are batched with a 100ms debounce.
 - **Survives workspace restoration**: The tree view is closeable via the X button, but protected from accidental destruction during project switching.
 - **Bug fixes**: Fixed expansion state serialization, drag-and-drop URI handling, copy dialog crash, move entry error handling, continuous selection, and split pane `ItemRegistry` error.
-- **Project list integration**: When the [project-list](https://github.com/asiloisad/pulsar-project-list) package is installed, the empty project view shows a "List projects" button and routes "Reopen a project" through the recent projects list.
+- **Project list integration**: When the [project-list](https://github.com/asiloisad/pulsar-project-list) package is installed, the empty project view shows a "List projects" button.
+- **Recent list integration**: When the [recent-list](https://github.com/asiloisad/pulsar-recent-list) package is installed, the "Reopen a project" button opens the recent projects list instead of the built-in dialog.
 - **Lightweight dependencies**: Removed `underscore-plus` and `fs-plus` in favor of native Node.js APIs.
 - **Special roots service**: Provides a `tree-view-roots` service that lets external packages inject virtual root sections into the tree view.
 Used by [tree-view-favourites](https://web.pulsar-edit.dev/packages/tree-view-favourites) to add favourite sections.

 ## Installation

 To install `tree-view-plus` search for [tree-view-plus](https://web.pulsar-edit.dev/packages/tree-view-plus) in the Install pane of the Pulsar settings or run `ppm install tree-view-plus`.
 Alternatively, you can run `ppm install asiloisad/pulsar-tree-view-plus` to install a package directly from the GitHub repository.

+## Consumed Service `project-list`

+When the [project-list](https://github.com/asiloisad/pulsar-project-list) package is installed, the empty project view (shown when no folders are open) gains a "List projects" button that toggles the project list.

+## Consumed Service `recent-list`

+When the [recent-list](https://github.com/asiloisad/pulsar-recent-list) package is installed, the "Reopen a project" button in the empty project view opens the recent projects list instead of the built-in Pulsar dialog.

 ## Provided Service `tree-view-roots`